Manrique Larduet: 2016

-2017-18
+2017–2018

 Due to the injury sustained at the Olympic Games, Larduet did not resume training until July 2017.
 He competed at the 2017 World Championships in Montreal.
-During the qualification round, he finished first place in the all-around.
+During the qualification round, he finished in first place in the all-around.
 However, in the all-around final, he finished in fifth place, missing the podium by 0.400.
 In the event finals, he finished seventh on the floor exercise and fourth on parallel bars.

 At the 2018 Guimarães World Challenge Cup, Larduet won gold medals on the rings, vault, and parallel bars.
 Then at the 2018 Central American and Caribbean Games, he won the all-around title as well as gold medals on rings and parallel bars.
 He also won silver medals on pommel horse, vault, and with the Cuban team, and he won bronze on the horizontal bar.
 He also won the all-around title at the 2018 Pan American Championships.
 In the event finals, he won gold on parallel bars and silver on floor exercise and pommel horse.
 He then competed at the 2018 World Championships but did not advance into any finals.

-2019-present
+2019–2021

 In January 2019, Larduet received stem cell treatment for prolonged wrist injuries, and he missed the 2019 Pan American Games as a result.
 He competed at the 2019 World Championships and qualified for the all-around final, ensuring his qualification for the 2020 Olympic Games.
 However, he withdrew from the final.

 In 2020, Larduet's head coach was suspended by the Cuban Gymnastics Federation.
 In May 2021, Larduet announced on his Instagram account that he was no longer training and would not compete at the postponed-2020 Summer Olympics.
 This was confirmed in July when the Cuban Olympic Committee announced its delegation for the Olympic Games without Larduet.

+2022–present

 In 2022, Larduet moved to Italy and began training there.
-He competed at the 2023 Italian Championships as a guest and received the highest all-around total.
+He competed at the 2023 Italian Championships as a guest and received the highest all-around total, but was not eligible for placement as he was competing as a guest.

+At the 2025 Italian National Championships, Larduet won the all-around title despite still holding a Cuban World Gymnastics license due to the fact that he had been living and working in Quartu Sant'Elena for numerous years.